Cyclic quantum Teichm\"uller theory: Cyclic quantum theory

+It is known that any marked surface in our consideration admits an ideal triangulation without self-folded triangles \cite[Corollary 3.9]{FST}.
+Moreover, any two ideal triangulations without self-folded triangles can be connected by a sequence of flips within this class \cite[(6.4)]{LF}.

-A \emph{dotted triangulation} $\bD=(\tri,m_\tri)$ of $\Sigma$ is an ideal triangulation $\tri$ together with a function $m_\tri:t(\tri) \to \bM$ choosing a vertex of each triangle.
-In figures, the chosen vertex is shown by the symbol $\bullet$ in its nearest corner, and called the \emph{dot}.
+A \emph{dotted triangulation} $\bD$ of $\Sigma$ consists of an ideal triangulation $\tri$ of $\Sigma$ together with a choice of a corner of each triangle.
 We call $\tri$ the \emph{underlying triangulation} of $\bD$.
+In figures, the chosen corner is shown by the symbol $\bullet$, and called the \emph{dot}.